Bull Terriers

 TEMPERAMENT:

-Fearless, loyal, and a bit scrappy; the Bull Terrier may protect its owner in a dangerous situation, but the breed was not specifically developed to be a guard dog.
-This is not to say that the breed is in anyway cowardly as the Bull Terrier breed is known for being exceedingly courageous, as would be expected from dogs possessing such a heritage.
-The breed has a natural guard dog instinct; however, absent a threat the Bull Terrier is generally good with strangers, however they can become fairly protective of their people and territory.
+Fearless, loyal, and a bit scrappy, the Bull Terrier may protect its owner in a dangerous situation.
+While it has a natural guard dog instinct, the breed was not specifically developed for guarding.
+That said, the Bull Terrier is known for being exceedingly courageous, as would be expected from a breed with such a heritage.
+It is generally good with strangers, but can become protective of its people and territory.

-The breed is lively and will require vigorous exercise to stay happy and healthy.
-Even with this large exercise requirement, the Bull Terrier can still thrive in a small home or apartment, just as well as in a large home provided its exercise needs are met.
-The Bull Terrier is a robust breed; happiest when engaged in lots of stimulating activity.
-The requirement for activity and exercise for the Bull Terrier can be adequately met through a combination of activities that include long walks, hiking, running, chasing a ball, and playing outdoors.
-If your Bull Terrier is not getting enough exercise, it will be sure to let you know, as the breed is known for engaging in destructive behaviors when bored.
-Bull Terriers are notorious for chewing and digging, and therefore sufficient exercise is an absolute must for this breed.
+The Bull Terrier is an active breed that requires vigorous exercise to stay happy and healthy.
+Despite this large exercise requirement, the Bull Terrier can thrive in a small home or apartment as long as its exercise needs are met.
+The breed is happiest when engaged in stimulating activities, and its exercise needs can be fulfilled through long walks, hiking, running, chasing a ball, and playing outdoors.
+If a Bull Terrier does not get enough exercise, it will be sure to let you know, as the breed is known for engaging in destructive behaviors when bored.
+Bull Terriers are notorious for chewing and digging, so sufficient exercise is a must.

 GROOMING REQUIREMENTS: